bitcoincore-dev/python-builder/docs/_pages/theme.md

 </head>
 </html>

-# Minimal Mistakes remote theme starter
+# Pages-Gem remote theme starter

-Click [**Use this template**](https://github.com/mmistakes/mm-github-pages-starter/generate) button above for the quickest method of getting started with the [Minimal Mistakes Jekyll theme](https://github.com/mmistakes/minimal-mistakes).
+Click [**Use this template**](https://github.com/randymcmillan/pages-gem-starter/generate) button above for the quickest method of getting started with the [Minimal Mistakes Jekyll theme](https://github.com/mmistakes/minimal-mistakes).

 Contains basic configuration to get you a site with: